 Subsidiaries that, unlike METRO AG, do not close their financial year on 30 September prepared interim financial statements for consolidation purposes.
-In principle, subsidiaries are fully consolidated insofar as their consolidation is of material importance to the presentation of a true and fair view of the net assets, financial position and results of operations.
+In principle, subsidiaries are fully consolidated insofar as their consolidation is of material importance to the provision of a true and fair view of the asset, financial and earnings position.

-In addition, in the case of company acquisitions, hidden reserves and burdens attributable to non-controlling interests must be disclosed and recognised in equity as non-controlling interests.
-In accordance with IFRS 3, any negative differences remaining after the allocation of hidden reserves and burdens as well as after an reassessment during the period in which the business combination took place are recognised through profit or loss.
+In addition, in the case of company acquisitions, hidden reserves and liabilities attributable to non-controlling interests are disclosed and recognised in equity as non-controlling interests.
+In accordance with IFRS 3, any negative differences remaining after the allocation of hidden reserves and liabilities as well as after a reassessment during the period in which the business combination took place are recognised through profit or loss.

-Acquisitions of additional shareholdings in companies where a controlling interest has already been acquired are recognised as equity transactions.
+Acquisitions of additional equity interests in companies where a controlling interest has already been acquired are recognised as equity transactions.

-Any deviating accounting and measurement methods used in the financial statements of entities valued at equity are retained as long as they do not substantially contradict METRO’s uniform accounting and valuation methods.
+Any deviating accounting and measurement methods used in the financial statements of entities accounted for by applying the equity method are retained as long as they do not substantially contradict METRO’s uniform accounting and valuation methods.

 According to IFRS 11 (Joint Arrangements), the individual venturers in joint operations recognise their portion of jointly held assets and jointly incurred liabilities in their own balance sheets.